Pricing Research Basics

 Then come the next questions.
 If the price of the product is perceived to be too high, what will the consumer do next?
 Skip the purchase?
 Visit a competitor?
 Which competitor?

-Finding these answers through a pricing study will result in critical information for business planning.
+Finding these answers through a pricing sensitivity analysis will result in critical information for business planning.

 How to run a pricing study